Types of Common Foot Surgeries

 A second surgical option for this disorder is for the doctor to remove the heel spur entirely through the use of small incisions in order to dispose of the bony growth.
 This does not happen with every case, as cutting through to the plantar fascia is usually enough to get rid of the pain.

 While metatarsalgia is often a symptom of another condition, such as bunions or hammertoe, it is still considered an overuse injury.
+What is metatarsalgia?
 This occurs when the ball of your foot becomes painful and inflamed, and is usually the result of high intensity activities like running and jumping, or the product of uneven weight distribution.
 You can easily detect metatarsalgia through a sharp pain on the section of your sole just behind the toes, one that worsens as you stand.

 Metatarsalgia is not serious and can easily be remedied with home-based solutions like icing your feet, wearing proper running shoes, or using a pressure bandage.
 For athletes, your doctor might recommend swimming as an alternative sport in order to temporarily alleviate some of the pressure on the feet.
 However, if you feel a persistent burning pain on the ball of your foot, this may mean the condition is serious enough to warrant surgery.